ibanFR/agile-development-model/docs/01-context.md

-# Agile Software Development Model for efficient Product Feature delivery
+# Agile Software Development Model for efficient Product feature delivery

 ## Context

-The Agile Software Development Model for efficient Product Feature delivery is a dynamic and iterative approach to delivering product features in a rapid and flexible manner.
+The "Agile Software Development Model for efficient Product feature delivery" is a dynamic and iterative approach to delivering product features in a rapid and flexible manner.

 The model is based on the Agile principles and is designed to be used by software development teams to deliver Product Features in an efficient manner.
 Rooted in collaboration, adaptability, and customer feedback, it emphasizes iterative